Luna Oso Flaco Winged Review

-If this sounds like kind of a pain, that's because it is.
+If this sounds like a pain, that's because it is.
 It's possible to dial in the fit of the Oso Flaco, but it takes trial-and-error, and each adjustment to the heel strap necessitates removing the sandal.
 The rubber elements and the top-foot buckle are stiff, so pulling the strap through takes force.
 On the upside, once the sandal is adjusted to your foot, the straps tend to stay put, so you'll only have to do this once.
-During runs, you can easily make the whole sandal tighter or looser by tightening or loosening the cross strap.
+You can easily make the whole sandal tighter or looser during runs by tightening or loosening the cross strap.

 Unfortunately, the rubber elements on the side of the feet are fixed in place, so if they don't fit your foot's anatomy, there's not much you can do about it.
 We'd love this sandal more if these could be angled to fit a wider variety of foot shapes.

 With a supple sole and secure straps, the Oso Flaco feels stable on a wide variety of terrains.

 The sole of the Oso Flaco is extremely flexible, contours to the terrain, and helps the wearer feel stable.
 The footbed is wide, but the straps are secure, so the foot stays centered in place.
 While running, we found this model to be more stabilizing than even our thick-soled, crazy-lugged trail shoes.